jpahullo/slides/eventstorming/slides.md

 # The facilitator

 * Who?
 Anyone (What? *)
-    * Self-learned (make retrospectives)
+    * Self-learned (make retrospective meetings)
     * Taught on facilitating event storming
+* Expert on the domain?
-* Expert?
-Not necessary to know anything about the context
+    * Not necessary to know anything about the context

 ---